 Before upgrading to SCCM 1511, it’s recommended to perform a test upgrade on a copy of your production database.
-We briefly cover the topic on our SCCM 1511 Upgrade post but we wanted to provide a step-by-step procedure.
-This procedure is not mandatory but gives you a head-ups on installation error you may encounter before your upgrade.
+We briefly cover the topic in our SCCM Upgrade post but we wanted to provide a step-by-step procedure.
+This procedure is not mandatory but gives you head-ups on installation errors you may encounter before your upgrade.

 Step 1 | Prepare your environment for SCCM Installation Testdbupgrade